mixerrules/TF2ChatToTTS/README.md

 You can change the TTS voice using the windows built-in voices, go to this url in your browser: ms-settings:speech

 ## Known issues:
-- App does not close if you just close the TTS window.
-(Click CTRL + C in cmd or terminal to end it.)
-- Sometimes when starting the app it will crash with a "Not Ready State" error, run it again it should fix itself.
+- (Possibly Fixed) Sometimes when starting the app it will crash with a "Not Ready State" error, run it again it should fix itself.
 - Some languages may not get printed out by the TTS (blame javascript)